shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 A friendly servant spirit appears in the form of a Tiny creature.

+Passives:

 -   Familiar Bond: Your Familiar shares your HP and Death’s Door Threshold.
 -   Shared Telepathy: Telepathy to/from familiar.
 Range: 20 Spaces
 -   Spell Delivery: Cast a Touch spell through your familiar.
 Range: 10 Spaces

-Enhancements

-Additional Traits: (1 MP) Your Familiar gains 2 additional Familiar and/or Beast Traits. *(0.9.5 pg 180, pg 115)*

-Spell Actions
+-   Shared MCP: Your Familiar shares your Multiple Check Penalty.
+-   Death & Resurrection: Your Familiar dies when you die.

 Pocket Dimension: (Minor Action) Dismiss or resummon Familiar
 Shared Senses: (1 AP) Connect your senses to the Familiar’s senses.
 Range: 20 Spaces (Tethered).
 Duration: 1 round+
 Combat: (1 AP) The Familiar takes an Action other than the Attack or Spell Action.
 When you take an action, your Familiar gains its full movement.
 Default: Dodge Action.
 Shared MCP: Your Familiar shares your Multiple Check Penalty.
 Death & Resurrection: Your Familiar dies when you die.

+Enhancements
+Additional Traits: (1 MP) Your Familiar gains 2 additional Familiar and/or Beast Traits. *(0.9.5 pg 180, pg 115)*

 *0.9.5, pg 179*